caseyverse/caseyverse.github.io/README.md

 ## License

-All content, characters, setting, appearance in this book has had its copyright transferred to the [public domain](LICENSE).
+All content, characters, setting, appearances related to the Caseyverse is in the [public domain](LICENSE).